yukikoafuso/yukikoafuso.github.io/_posts/2017-06-12-project-google-play-app-announcement.markdown

 - Announce that the Google Play app is now available on VIZIO SmartCast TVs
-- Partner with Google Play to promote VIZIO SmartCast as well as the Wonder Woman movie.
+- Partner with Google Play to promote VIZIO SmartCast as well as the Wonder Woman movie

 <br>
 - Software: Photoshop